nithinkurian/firmware/readme.txt

 x86 version of rtos
 rtos sources to seperate script

-continue m3m4
-task create apis to be created and used idle task to be moved inside, may be weak, config to enable debug -> semi , release : merge targets need to add support for make target dll

 freertos
 osal should be added osal.h
+task create apis to be created and used idle task to be moved inside, may be weak, config to enable debug -> semi , release : merge targets need to add support for make target dll

 timer
 UART
 I2C